labermt/CST000SRS00/README.md

 You must complete this task with a 100% score to pass this class.

 Specification:

-- [ ] 0.
-Fork this repository.
 - [ ] 1.
-Don't forget to **FORK this repository.**  DO NOT clone or copy!
+Accept the Github Classroom assignment.
 - [ ] 2.
-Clone YOUR forked repository.
-Do not clone my repository.
+Clone YOUR repository.
+Do not clone the instructor's repository.
 - [ ] 3.
-Add your name and perform a Pull Request (PR).
+Add the REPORT.md file to your solution.
 - [ ] 4.
-Modify the local main.cpp by uncommenting the code to output "hello, world".
+Modify the local main.cpp by uncommenting the // code to output "hello, world".
 - [ ] 5.
-Build and run the program.
+Build all versions and run the program.
+You may need to right click the solution and click Retarget solution.
 - [ ] 6.
 Update the REPORT.md file.
 - [ ] 7.
 Review the git status of your local changes.
 - [ ] 8.
 Commit your changes using: git commit -m "Description of changes in this commit."
 - [ ] 9.
 Push your changes to your repository.
 - [ ] 10.
-Confirm your Pull Request changes are available on GitHub for this repository.
+Confirm your changes are available on GitHub.

 If you want to contribute to this repository, email me a message and a Pull Request updating the instructions to make them clearer.